-The E-7A Wedgetail represents an entirely new capability for the ADF, providing a platform that will gather information from a wide variety of sources, analyse it and distribute it to all friendly air and surface assets.
+The E-7A Wedgetail represents an entirely new capability for the ADF, providing an airborne early warning and control (AEW&C) platform that will gather information from a wide variety of sources, analyse it and distribute it to all friendly air and surface assets.

 Based on the 737-700 commercial airliner airframe, the E-7A features advanced multirole electronically scanned radar and 10 state-of-the-art mission crew consoles that are able to track airborne and maritime targets simultaneously.